What is Enterprise Risk Management (ERM)?

 There are some other problems with centralised enterprise risk management, besides its built-in delays and failure to solve the long-path problem.

-First, centralised risk management demonstrates to all specialised and lower-level managers that ‘risk management’ is not something they own, and it does not exist for their benefit.
+First, centralised risk management demonstrates to all specialised and lower-level managers that ‘risk management’ is not something they own, and that it does not exist for their benefit.
 It can happen that an identified risk will appear important to the lower-level manager, and will demand a risk treatment decision at that level.
 Yet at the enterprise level, the very same identified risk may be given a low risk rating.
 Worse, that risk may be excluded from the central risk register.
 It may get a dismissive label such as ‘insignificant’ or ‘non-key’.

 That sort of thing can’t be good for building enthusiasm among lower-level managers.
 It also implies that risk management has nothing to do with the (local and specialised) decisions that they make, in direct opposition to the principles of ISO 31000.
 I’m thinking particularly of ISO 31000:2018 Clause 4, Principle 2 (Integrated): Risk management is an integral part of all organizational activities.